rustyeddy/rustyeddy.com/content/about/_index.md

 ---
-title: About Me
+title: About Me and This Site
 date: 2019-05-14
 description: >
   I Design, Develop and Deliver Software
 ---

-I am have been a Software Engineer for over 30years.
-I do Software Architecture and Programming daily.
-I specialize in backend systems and IIoT applications development.
+I have been building software for over three decades.
+I practice the _Art of Computer Programming_ and _Systems Architecture_ on a daily.
+I enjoy _backend programmer_,  _real-time systems_ and _IoT
+projects_.

 I live in Huntington Beach, California with my family.
 I can usually be found in, on or around the Pacific Ocean when I am not engaged in